Looking for kitchen ideas with bold color? Our kitchen color ideas will steer you in the right direction when planning your kitchen design.

-The Peckham Rye kitchen by deVol makes a truly stunning case for going bold with colour.
-We love the way the same colour and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.
+This kitchen by deVOL makes a truly stunning case for going bold with color.
+We love the way the same color and finish has been applied to the walls and the cabinets, making the decorative elements of the kitchen stand out.
 The addition of marble completes the luxurious, eclectic look.

 Find more green kitchen ideas in our gorgeous gallery.

 Like paint, kitchen wallpaper ideas can be a really easy way to subtly introduce color.
 We like how this wallpaper almost totally matches the green of the cabinets but still brings in that pink hue for contrast – another two-toned kitchen done beautifully.

 Does it get more dreamy than pale pink and sage green?
 Oh wait, yes, you throw in some copper too.
 You can recreate this combo by painting your kitchen cabinets and walls, but if your kitchen is already quite a neutral space, think about bringing in these two tones in a smaller, much easier way.
 Paint a pink feature wall and look out for sage green accessories and kitchen storage to create a similar vibe for just less effort.